 · In states in which live distance learning programs are not approved, it is still possible to obtain CLE credit by applying directly to your state’s accrediting body for “self-study” credit where applicable.

 Please note that some state accrediting bodies will not approve webinars for CLE credits.
 Click here to get specific information for each state's application process or you can check with your state accrediting body to verify eligibility.
 You will need to check with your state as to whether they require you to be the registrant or an attendee of the webinars.

-For additional information on webinars, email KJ Forest, Practice Groups Administrator.
+For additional information on webinars, email Dominique Sawyer, Practice Groups Distance Learning Assistant.